Kinto/kinto/docs/api/1.x/authentication.rst

  - each user has a different one;
  - a user always uses the same token.

+You can check if Basic Auth is enabled on the server side by checking the ``basicauth`` capability.

 How to Authenticate with Basic Auth?
 ------------------------------------